 Ulster County, as a result of Local Law No 9.
 Of 2015, has established a Green Fleet Policy with initiatives to move towards a more sustainable vehicle fleet for County operations.
 These initiatives (including increased electric vehicle usage) will decrease the number of internal combustion engine vehicles operated by the County, and thus reduce associated maintenance activities and the potential for stormwater pollution.
+As of 2023 the County's fleet is composed of ~20% electric vehicles.

 The Ulster County Department of Public Works (including both the Highways & Bridges and the Buildings & Grounds divisions) continues to examine maintenance practices to find ways to reduce pollutants in our stormwater drainage system.
-Ulster County developed a procedure to conduct soil testing on County property prior to using fertilizer from entering our lands and waters.
-This procedure reduced the use of fertilizer and cuts down on the nutrients and other chemical pollutants in fertilizer from reaching our waterways.
-Currently, the County does not use fertilizer or herbicides/pesticides on County property.
-DPW has a schedule to sweep roads and parking lots annually.
+Ulster County's soil testing initiative prior to applying fertilizer on County property has led to a current policy of no fertilizer, herbicides, or pesticides on County property, reducing the number of chemical pollutants entering the MS4 waterbodies.
+Additionally, the county has drastically reduced its use of sand on roads in the winter.
+DPW has a schedule to sweep roads and parking lots annually and information about this schedule/routes can be found in Pubworks.
 All County building drainage systems are inspected monthly and catch basins in the MS4 regulated area are inspected and cleaned as needed.
 The catch basins in the vehicle wash bay at the main highway garage are inspected and cleaned frequently in the winter and quarterly the rest of the year.

 The County continues to assess maintenance operations to find opportunities to implement environmentally friendly practices; all solvent based parts washers in the Highway Garage have been replaced with Bio-circle parts washers-using microorganisms to biodegrade the greases and oils.
+County highway vehicles are washed at the Quarry facility on Shamrock Lane with a Vortech unit to prevent pollutants entering the MS4 waterbodies.
 Chemical storage is inspected and inventoried annually at all Ulster County facilities and all records are filed with the County Safety Office.
 Ulster County Highway Substations diesel tanks located at have all been replaced with new double walled diesel tanks.